gshen42/HasChor/README.md

 ## More Examples

-HasChor comes with a set of illustrative examples in the [examples][examples] directory.
+HasChor comes with a set of illustrative examples in the [examples](examples) directory.

 ## Further Readings